Quantum K-theory of Quiver Varieties and Many-Body Systems: Quantum K-theory

 \subsubsection{Picture Notation}

 In the previous section, several different types of quasimap invariants and conditions were introduced.
-For the quasimaps considered, the domain curve is fixed and it is important, which conditions we imply at different points.
+For the quasimaps considered, the base curve is fixed and it is important, which conditions we impose at different points.
 All this information is hard to read off a formula.
 This makes it is convenient to use picture notation, introduced by Okounkov in \cite{Okounkov:2015aa}.
-Here are picture notations, which will be used in this manuscript: denotes the domain curve ${\mathbb{P}}^1$,
+The picture notation will almost always be accompanied by a formula presentation, as it is not always obvious what exactly is considered (generating function for enumerative invariants/quantum operator or a single invariant).
+Yet, one can argue that this notation makes it clearer what kind of invariants are considered.
+Here are picture notations, which will be used in this manuscript: denotes the base curve ${\mathbb{P}}^1$,